Where you can go outdoors for Memorial Day weekend

-FRESNO, California (KGPE) — With more lakes and parks reopened in the area, many started the holiday weekend early.
+FRESNO, California (KSEE) — With more lakes and parks reopened in the area, many started the holiday weekend early.

 The latest to reopen to visitors Friday was the Millerton Lake State Recreation area.
 It only applies to the Fresno County side of the park from 6 a.m. to 8 p.m.
 Day-use parking, the boat launch, and limited marina access are included in this.